We may earn a fee if you buy via links in this post (at no extra cost to you). Learn more.

 It’s not cheap, but it’s one of the least expensive titanium pans I tested.
 It costs less than the Taima, the Our Place Titanium Always Pan Pro, and significantly less than the Hestan NanoBond, while outperforming most of them in the majority of tests.

-The only real question is long-term durability.
-I’ve been using it for several months and performance hasn’t changed, but I can’t tell you what it’ll look like in three or five years.
-That said, the surface is titanium, not a traditional nonstick coating.
-There’s no Teflon or ceramic to flake off or wear down.
-Based on the materials and how it’s held up so far, I’d expect it to last.
+The big question is long-term durability.
+I’ve been using it for several months and performance hasn’t declined much, but I can’t tell you what it’ll look like in three or five years.
+Based on what I know so far, I expect the food release to change somewhat with use, but stabilize and continue performing better than regular stainless steel when used with a little butter or oil.

 Viking PureGlide Pro pans are available on Amazon and VikingCulinaryProducts.com.